-Unrefined Salt is an important ingredient to good health.
+Unrefined salt is an important ingredient for good health.
 In fact, no electrolyte is more essential to human survival than salt.

-The controversy about salt is two-fold: first, about whether iodised salt is good for you and second, about how much salt one should have.
-Natural Sea Salt health benefits are well documented, how much we should have is still controversial.
+The controversy about salt is two-fold: first, whether iodised salt is good for one, and second, how much salt one should have?
+Natural sea salt’s health benefits are well documented, how much one should have is still controversial.
 We believe the two are linked: the benefits are tied to the quality of the salt consumed.

 Unrefined Salts vs Table Salt

-Salt is much the same way.
 Unrefined salts, whether mined from the earth or harvested from the sea, contain a broad spectrum of trace elements, often in the same balance as are found in human blood.
 Refined, industrial grade table salt, on the other hand, has had all of these trace elements removed.
-It is pure sodium chloride, with an anti-caking agent and, in some cases, iodine added in.
+It is pure sodium chloride, with an anti-caking agent and, in some cases, iodine added.
 For the most part, the various grades of salt are all the same; chemically most are greater than 99% sodium chloride, but the structure varies widely.

-The sodium we get from salt allows nerves to send and receive electrical impulses.
-It also keeps our muscles strong and makes our brain work.
-It’s actually what makes every cell in our body function.
+The sodium in salt allows nerves to send and receive electrical impulses.
+It also keeps one’s muscles strong and makes brains work!
+It’s actually what makes every cell in the human body function.

-Evidence in favour of salt intake is strong, too.
-Studies from the Journal of the American Medical Association show that people with the highest salt consumption sometimes have the longest lives.
-More over, The American Journal of Hypertension say there is no strong evidence that cutting salt intake reduced the risk of heart attacks or strokes.
-In fact, reducing salt to levels recommended by most governments can cause harm and decrease life expectancy.
+Evidence in favour of salt consumption is strong.
+Studies from the Journal of the American Medical Association have shown people with the highest salt consumption sometimes have the longest lives.
+Furthermore, The American Journal of Hypertension claims there is no strong evidence that reducing salt intake reduces the risk of heart attacks or strokes.

 Our Body’s many Needs for Salt

-The composition of our blood and the other fluids in our bodies have an amazing similarity to seawater.
-Certainly one of Sea Salt health benefits is that it's naturally available in the perfect mineral balance & in a chemically natural form (chelated), which makes it easy for the human body to metabolize.
+The composition of human blood and the other fluids in human’s bodies have an amazing similarity to seawater.
+Sea Salt is naturally available in the perfect mineral balance, and in a chemically natural form (chelated), which makes it easy for the human body to metabolize.
 It is believed that good health will ensue if we get the necessary 24 essential mineral elements in our bodies in the proper balance.
 Whenever a deficiency of one or many of these minerals occur, the regenerating power of the cells is compromised and the resulting impact manifests itself as illnesses that are often hard to pinpoint or correct.